bbdjj/CGCOD/README.md

 > [!note]
 > This work has been accepted by ACMMM2025, and we are about to release all the code. 😊
+>
 > Details of the proposed Camoclass dataset can be found in the document for [our dataset](https://github.com/bbdjj/CGCOD/releases/tag/dataset/camoclass.zip).
->
+> Furthermore, we plan to provide more fine-grained textual annotations for the dataset.
+Regarding the training and testing environments, we aim to investigate the model’s capability to comprehend textual descriptions under complex environmental conditions.

 ## Dataset Details